TommyJones/textmineR/cran-comments.md

-### Patch release version 3.0.2
+### Patch release version 3.0.3
 This version is a patch where I have:

-* addressed some issues from CRAN's automatic checks.
-I added a new vignette and (a) spawned too many processes during execution and (b) copied another vignette's title.
-Both issues have been fixed.
-* modified the NAMESPACE to explicitly say "importFrom(stopwords,stopwords)" to address an issue that came up during checks for some systems after going to CRAN.
+* changed my name in the maintainer field from "Thomas Jones" to "Tommy Jones".
+* fixed an error related to the `update.lda_topic_model` method.
-* added an update method for the lda_topic_model class.
+* added a method `posterior.lda_topic_model` to sample from the posterior of an LDA topic model.
-* added a vignette for using `tidytext` alongside `textmineR`

 ### Test environments
 * local MacOS install, R 3.5.2